-Leather is one of the best shoe materials available, known for durability and flexibility, as long as it is properly maintained, I told him.
+Leather is one of the best shoe materials available, known for its durability and flexibility, as long as it is properly maintained, I told him.

 The first step is the most important - protect them from stains before you wear them.
 And this is true whether the shoes in question are sneakers, pumps or boots.
 And once primed for wear, here's how to clean leather shoes.

 Create a rich lather using as little water as possible.
 Lather on both shoes using a damp paper towel or cloth, without using too much water.

 To clean white leather sneakers, make a paste of three tablespoons baking soda and two tablespoons of water, and use a toothbrush to scrub the shoes clean.Then, for rubber soles and sides, clean them with Mr. Clean Magic Eraser.

 Now that my son has learned how to clean leather shoes, he's kept his white leather Adidas sneakers looking pristine.
 We should all be so diligent with our shoe cleaning routine!Apply the leather protectant - we recommend Kiwi Protect All Rain and Stain Repellant, while your leather shoes are still damp.
 Gently rub the conditioner on your shoes; now allow the shoes to air dry.